Jaguar-188/kotlin-sample-backend-development-task/README.md

 	      * pageSize (integer, optional) - Number of results per page
 * Response: An array of User JSON objects representing the unique users associated with the given institution ID, sorted and paginated

 ### Extend the point 6 to include the sorting based on users connections.
-I.e users in the response list connected to the api calling user should show in the top.
+* I.e. users in the response list connected to the api calling user should show in the top.
 Assume the necessary services for pulling the user's connection are there.

 ### Bonus:
 * Think about how we can extend point 7 to use the users degree of connectivity in the sorting as well.
 For example, direct connection comes on top, followed by 2nd degree connection, and so on and so forth.